filecoin-project/filecoin-docs/docs/community/contribute/grammar-formatting-and-style.md

 ### The Oxford comma

-Follow each list of three or more items with a comma `,`:
+In a list of three or more items, follow each item except the last with a comma `,`:

 | Use                           | Don't use                    |
 | ----------------------------- | ---------------------------- |